anynines/klutchio/docs/platform-operator-guide/setting-up-klutch-clusters/control-plane-cluster/index.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml
 ```

-:::info cert-manager and GatewayAPI
+:::info cert-manager and Gateway API

-When using cert-manager together with GatewayAPI, an additional step must be
+When using cert-manager together with [Gateway API](https://gateway-api.sigs.k8s.io/)
+resources, an additional step must be
-taken to enable the GatewayAPI-compatibility mode within cert-manager
+taken to enable the Gateway API compatibility mode within cert-manager

 * for versions prior to v1.15, this requires enabling the
 `ExperimentalGatewayAPISupport` feature gate